Unboxed-Software/solana-course/content/group-pointer.md

  - `helper.ts`: helper functions for uploading metadata.

 ### 2. Create a mint with group pointer and metadata
-We are now going to create the function `createGroup` in a new file `src/create-mint.ts`.
+We are now going to create the function `createTokenExtensionMintWithGroupPointer` in a new file `src/create-mint.ts`.

 This new mint will be created with group pointer and metadata extension.
 The group pointer address will be the mint itself.
 It means, we will store the group related information on the mint account itself.
 The metadata extension will be used to store the metadata about our collection.